mateusdeitos/CaronasMVCWebApp/README.md

 # CaronasMVCWebApp
-Web MVC App developer with ASP .NET Core to control and store the ride history between groups of people.
+Web MVC App developed with ASP .NET Core to control and store the ride history between groups of people.

 ## Demonstration